grafana/agent/docs/sources/flow/concepts/clustering.md

 cluster as Terminating.
 - **Lamport clock stuck or drifting**: The node is either not receiving new messages from its peer, or it cannot keep up with the rate of messages being sent by the rest of the cluster.
-Check the ""Packet write success rate" and "Pending packet queue" panels to verify that messages are being decoded correctly and are decoded in time.
+Check the "Packet write success rate" and "Pending packet queue" panels to verify that messages are being decoded correctly and are decoded in time.

 ## Use cases

 Setting up clustering is the first step of making agents aware of one another.
-_Components_ in a telemetry pipeline need to explicitly opt-in to participate in one or more clustering use cases using the `clustering` block in their River config.
+Components in a telemetry pipeline need to explicitly opt-in to participating to clustering in their River config for one or more of the following use cases.

 ### Target auto-distribution